Email marketing statistics in 2022 are important if you own a business.

 Another factor is that email is considered more professional for business than social media.

 Even though social media like Facebook has a lot of users, business websites get the most clicks (300-400) from email marketing.

 So what are the key stats that make email marketing so unique?
 Is it better than other marketing platforms?

-Let’s find out the actual email marketing statistics in this article.
+Let’s find out the top email marketing statistics in 2022.